-- 3.16 In some instances customer information may not be available to the distribution company, including where: - customers choose to withhold their telephone number, either verbally or by using a call line identification blocking service (i.e. by pressing 141 before contacting the distribution company); - customers refuse to partake in a survey; and - where, in consultation with the Data Protection Registrar and distribution companies, Ofgem considers that the provision of information would be a breach of the Data Protection Act. - 3.17 In such circumstances the distribution company is not required to submit the customer information outlined above.
+- 3.22 In some instances customer information may not be available to the DNO, including where: - customers choose to withhold their telephone number, either verbally or by using a call line identification blocking service (i.e. by pressing 141 before contacting the DNO); - customers refuse to partake in a survey; and - where, in consultation with the Data Protection Registrar and DNOs, Ofgem considers that the provision of information would be a breach of the Data Protection Act. - 3.23 In such circumstances the DNO is not required to submit the customer information outlined above.